Santiago-Pedemonte/Private-Blockchains/README.md

 Each Blockchain contains two node files.
 These are full nodes that have already been initialized on the network- for more information on node creation and initialization, please refer to the [node guide](https://github.com/Santiago-Pedemonte/Private-Blockchains/blob/main/References/Node%20Creation%20and%20Initialization.md).

-The first and second nodes have been conveniently-named 'firstNode' and 'secondNode', respectively.
+The first and second nodes have been conveniently-named `firstNode` and `secondNode`, respectively.
 Each of these nodes had a personal account created at the same time they were generated.
-The key pair for accessing the nodes' wallets (in the appropriate network) can be found in the relevant 'Keys, etc....txt' file.
+The key pair for accessing the nodes' wallets (in the appropriate network) can be found in the relevant `Keys, etc....txt` file.
 Likewise, when using [MyCrypto](https://mycrypto.com/), one can also use the keystore file located in each of the nodes' folders.

 ![Keys,etc...](https://github.com/Santiago-Pedemonte/Private-Blockchains/blob/main/Screenshots/keyEtcSS.png)
 ![Node Files](https://github.com/Santiago-Pedemonte/Private-Blockchains/blob/main/Screenshots/nodeFilesSS.png)

 For more information on the MyCrypto app, please refer to the [installation guide](https://github.com/Santiago-Pedemonte/Private-Blockchains/blob/main/References/Installation%20Guides.md#installing-mycrypto-desktop-app)

-The commands for starting each of the nodes are also included in the 'Keys, etc....txt' file.
+The commands for starting each of the nodes are also included in the `Keys, etc....txt` file.
 The only element that may change when hosting the blockchain on another local host is the enode- if so, simply copy and paste the first node's new enode:// address in the second node's start command.

 ![firstEnodeSS](https://github.com/Santiago-Pedemonte/Private-Blockchains/blob/main/Screenshots/firstEnodeSS.png)
 ![secondEnodeSS](https://github.com/Santiago-Pedemonte/Private-Blockchains/blob/main/Screenshots/secondEnodeSS.png)